developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value specified for of this Managed Configuration must be greater than or equal to the value specified for the Managed Configuration **Volume UI Configuration - Action Add Profile Stream Mode Minimum** and greater than or equal to the value specified for the Managed Configuration **Volume UI Configuration - Action Add Profile Stream Mode Preset**.

 ### Action Add Profile Stream Mode Preset
-Used to define the preset volume level that the UI allows the Device User to select for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile* being added.
+Used to define the preset volume level that the UI allows the Device User to select for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile*.
 This should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream Modes** as an instance of the Managed Configuration group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

 The value must be an integer that is greater than 0 and less than 256, with 1 being the lowest possible volume level and 255 being the highest possible volume level.